Squared-Labs/vision/README.md

 ## Project Information
 You can visit Vision's website [here](https://vision.saturdaynightdead.xyz).
 We're also looking for developers and testers, you can click [on this](https://vision.saturdaynightdead.xyz/future-testers-developers) to find out more!

+## Where are the docs?
+There isn't really documentation for how to use the browser, because it should really be straight forward.
+Although, we do have some custom links for Vision (as well as a protocol API for versions 20.04.03 and higher).

+vision://about opens a window that shows information about the release and stuff.
+Kinda like Chrome's--Actually, we did copy the page source from Chromium's, but we modified it (of course).

+Anyway, that being said, you may visit the docs folder [here](docs).
+For developers who want to modify Vision, there will be documentation covering those things *eventually*.
+For now, the focus is to document the vision://protocol API.

 ## Version numbers
 Each release of Vision uses *two* version identifiers/numbers.